Blackhawks vs. Golden Knights Player Props Betting Odds

-Chandler Stephenson is among the players with prop bets on the table when the Vegas Golden Knights and the Chicago Blackhawks play at United Center on Saturday (opening faceoff at 8:00 PM ET).
+Player prop bet odds for Jack Eichel and others are available when the Vegas Golden Knights host the Chicago Blackhawks at T-Mobile Arena on Friday at 6:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!